CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 - update the TP
 - log their actions

-OBs can be grouped into **families** to represent subtle variations (e.g., strong vs weak causality).
+OBs can be grouped into **families** to represent subtle variations (e.g., strong vs. weak causality).

 ### **5.3 Basins & Context**
 TS uses basin‑like structures to represent: